-Founded in St. Paul, Minnesota, but with a broad focus that has taken our staff from California to Copenhagen, The UpTake was baptized in the turmoil of the 2008 Republican National Convention and the prolonged 2008-09 recount battle between Republican U.S. Sen. Norm Coleman and Democratic challenger (and eventual winner) Al Franken.
-The innovative and hard-nosed citizen journalists of The UpTake played a central role in bringing these history-making stories to a national audience.
+Founded in Saint Paul, Minnesota, The UpTake was baptized in the turmoil of the 2008 Republican National Convention and the prolonged 2008-09 recount battle between US Senator Norm Coleman and Democratic challenger (and eventual winner) Al Franken.
+The UpTake’s community journalists have played a central role in bringing these and other important stories to Twin Cities’ communities and national audiences.

-For its ground-breaking work, The UpTake has earned a reputation for pioneering many of the new-media techniques that have become synonymous with citizen journalism -– live-streamed news events and public meetings, crowd-sourced reporting, and a social-media-driven audience base.
+The UpTake has earned a reputation for pioneering many of the new-media techniques that had become synonymous with citizen journalism.
 This has brought recognition and awards from such groups as the Center for Public Integrity, the Society of Professional Journalists, and the Freedom of The Press Foundation.